Crazy-Crew/CrazyDocs/docs/plugins/crazyenchantments/info/features.md

 When applied to an item with custom enchantments, it will rearrange the item’s lore and add a number to its name indicating the total number of enchantments on the item.

 ## Protection Crystal
-Protection crystals can be applied to any item and prevent it from being lost on death.
+Protection crystals can be applied to any item and prevents it from being lost on death.

+## Slot Crystal
+Slot crystals are used to increase the amount of enchantments that you can have on an item from `crazyenchantments.base-limit.#` to `crazyenchantments.limit.#`.

 ## The Scrambler
 The Scrambler allows players to re-roll the success and destroy rates of a custom enchantment book.
 This provides an opportunity to improve the rates of a less desirable book.